Sam88892/TimetabeMail-Turbo-/README.md

 2) Type node tmturbo.js yourlogin yourpassword
 3) You can see your schedules and mails in a web page that opens

-Thanks to use Timetable Mail Turbo !
+Thank you use Timetable Mail Turbo !